git/git.github.io/rev_news/drafts/edition-82.md

   `fflush(stdout)` in vreportf() just before this function calls `fflush(stderr)` and before it actually writes a message on stderr.

-  Junio Hamano, the Git maintainer replied to the patch wondering if flushing stdout when it is going to a pipe talking to another process could cause issues.
-He noticed that the HTTP backend code uses vreportf() in this way, though he said that any code using stdio "cannot precisely control when the buffered contents are flushed anyway" so the patch might be OK.
+  Junio Hamano, the Git maintainer, replied to the patch wondering if flushing stdout when it is going to a pipe talking to another process could cause issues.
+He noticed that the HTTP backend code uses vreportf() in this way, though he said that any code using stdio "cannot precisely control when the buffered contents are flushed anyway", so the patch might be OK.

-  Jeff King, alias Peff, then started a discussion about the possibility of some flushing causing some code to block which might create a deadlock as some other code might be waiting for something from the now blocking code.
+  Jeff King, alias Peff, then started a discussion about the possibility of arbitrary flushing causing some code to block, which might create a deadlock, as some other code might be waiting for something from the now blocking code.
 Eric suggested that this could be addressed by flushing stdout only if stdout is attached to a terminal, though he thought this would be "rather ugly".